syncfusion-content/maui-docs/MAUI/TreeMap/levels.md

 ---

 # Levels in .NET MAUI TreeMap (SfTreeMap)
 Levels in .NET MAUI TreeMap allow for hierarchical data visualization, enabling multi-level categorization and exploration of complex datasets.
-You can seamlessly navigate through different levels of data hierarchy, facilitating comprehensive understanding and analysis.
+The TreeMap supports n number of levels and each level is separated by using the `GroupPath` property.

-## TreeMap Level
+## Group path
-Using `Levels` property of `SfTreeMap` you can integrate multiple hierarchical data levels to the TreeMap.
 The `GroupPath` property of `TreeMapLevel` specifies the name of the property in the data object that determines how items in the tree map are grouped.
 The grouping is based on the values of this property in the data source, which splits the level into distinct groups.

+In the following example, levels are added, and each level is configured using the `GroupPath.`

 {% tabs %}
 {% highlight XAML hl_lines="14 15 16" %}